basil-ladder/basil/rules.md

 ====
 * Generally, the rules of [SSCAIT](https://sscaitournament.com/index.php?action=rules) apply.
 * `bwapi-data/write` will be copied to your `bwapi-data/read` directory. by default, the `read` directory will not be cleared, when a bot is updated!
-* To have the read directory cleared when updating, add `BASIL: RESET` somewhere in the [SSCAIT] description.
 * Bots are automatically updated every 6 hours.
 * As with [SSCAIT] no other bot author can view or download either the `read` or the `write` folders of your bot.
 * All replays can be downloaded by everyone.